Using a Visualization as an Element

 Select the element properties one after the other.

-The respective texts are displayed in the comment field below it.
-In the case of the Element type property, for example, the element description is displayed.
+The respective texts are displayed in the comment below it.
+In the case of the Type of element property, for example, the element description is displayed.